"Halloween: Resurrection" (2002) Review

 Halloween: Resurrection (2002)

-(MAJOR SPOILER ALERT FOLLOWS FOR THOSE WHO HAVEN'T SEEN 'H20') Laurie Strode had beheaded serial killer Michael Myers in H20's final moments.
+(MAJOR SPOILER ALERT FOLLOWS FOR THOSE WHO HAVEN'T SEEN 'H20') Laurie Strode beheaded serial killer Michael Myers in H20's final moments.
 So what do you do when your boogeyman is dead?
 Revive him by totally ridiculous, unrealistic means, of course!
-(What the hell, the Friday the 13th crew have been doing that in movie after movie with their guy for years now, right?)
-As Resurrection opens, we're supposed to swallow the idea that the "Michael" that Laurie killed at the end of H20 was not the real deal, but an unfortunate paramedic whom Michael had switched outfits with immediately prior to the film's fiery ambulance-crash climax.
+What the hell, the Friday the 13th crew have been doing that with their guy in movie after movie for years, right?
+As Resurrection opens, we're supposed to swallow that the "Michael" Laurie killed at the end of H20 was not the real deal, but an unfortunate paramedic whom Michael had switched clothes with immediately prior to the film's fiery ambulance-crash climax.
 Uhhhh...okayyyyy, riiiiiight .
 Sure.
 (END SPOILER ALERT)

-The action then shifts to a year later, when a group of random Haddonfield University students we've never met before are informed via e-mail that they've won a contest on the website "Dangertainment.com."
-This site (run by the irritating "Freddy," played by the equally irritating Busta Rhymes, and his partner Nora, portrayed by Tyra Banks) are planning a Halloween night reality-TV web cast direct from the infamous Myers house.
+The action then shifts to a year later, when a group of random Haddonfield University students are informed via e-mail that they've won a contest on the "Dangertainment" web site This site (run by the irritating "Freddy," played by the equally irritating Busta Rhymes, and his partner Nora, portrayed by Tyra Banks) is planning a Halloween night reality-TV web cast direct from the infamous Myers house.
 Our six lucky winners are strapped with web cams and a variety of electronic equipment, set loose in the house to "look for secrets," and are locked in.
-Needless to say, unbeknownst to these collegians, a certain former resident is stalking the halls of his old family home and he doesn't take kindly to trespassers.
+Needless to say, unbeknownst to these collegians, a certain former resident is also stalking the halls of his old family home and he doesn't take kindly to trespassers.

 By now, if you're even half the Halloween fan that I am, you're probably saying, "Um....what ?"

-The last hour of this movie is basically "'Fear Factor' with special guest star Michael Myers."
-The cast pokes around the rooms of the Myers house for a while before they start doing the usual stupid things that characters in slasher movies do (smoke dope, have sex, etc.) until Michael Myers starts carving them up one by one.
+The rest of the movie is essentially an episode of "'Ghost Hunters" guest star Michael Myers.
+The cast pokes around the rooms of the Myers house for a while before they start doing the usual stupid things that characters in slasher movies do (smoke dope, have sex, etc.) and eventually Michael starts carving them up one by one.
 I have to say, the Myers house must be a LOT bigger on the inside than it looks from the outside, because there seem to be an endless series of nooks & crannies for Michael to hide in and pop out from.
-I'm sorry if this is not the most detailed plot description, but I honestly couldn't bring myself to care about any of these generic characters (even if one of them was being played by a pre-Battlestar Galactica Katee Sackhoff).
-If you can stay awake long enough, eventually the cast dwindles down to the virginal Sarah, who serves as our "final girl," and Busta Freddy, who utters the lone memorable line in the film ("Trick or treat, motherfu**er!") during a hilariously out of place kung-fu battle (?) against Myers.
+I'm sorry if this is not the most detailed plot description, but I honestly couldn't bring myself to care about any of these generic, cardboard characters (even if one of them was being played by a pre-Battlestar Galactica Katee Sackhoff).
+If you can stay awake long enough, eventually the cast dwindles down to the virginal Sarah, who serves as our "final girl," and Busta Freddy, who utters the lone memorable line in the film ("Trick or treat, motherfu**er!") during his kung-fu fight(?) against Myers.
 I won't bother telling you how the film ends, because let's face it, if you've seen more than one Halloween film, you probably already know. ("I'll take 'cheap jump scare' for $200, Alex...")

 Summin' it up...